arend-lang/site/src/documentation/tutorial/PartII/hprops.md

 {%endarend%}

 The function {%ard%}*>{%endard%} is thus similar to a group operation.
-For example, we can prove the left cancelation property for it:
+For example, we can prove the left cancellation property for it:

 {%arend%}
 \func cancelLeft {A : \Type} {x y z : A}